Ardak828/python-assignments/midterm_assignment/README.md

 - Docking custom buttons into the shelf to access them quickly

-- Scripting can allow us to do something that Cinema natively doesn’t allow us to do
+- Scripting can allow us to do something that Cinema 4D doesn’t allow us to do

 \
 As an example I started with basic commands I use often.
 First is Center Position, which centers the active object to 0 position.
 And the Second is a Custom Camera that is aligned to spline and has a target tag.